Configuring Your User Profile

 To automatically revoke a token after its expiration, specify its time limit.

 If you change the value to "Limit per project", you will be able to limit the token's access to a certain project and select particular permissions for it.
 The list of available projects and their permissions depend on your user permissions.
+Such token can only be used for REST API requests.

 Note that some operations allowed by enabled permissions might be blocked by the absence of other permissions.
 Please make sure to thoroughly manage the token's scope to get predictable results of your requests.
 In case of any issues, you can contact us via any convenient feedback channel.